vivaria/edisonrul.ing/docs/source/cards/s/supremacy-berry.md

 ### Card Rulings

-●You can't activate “Supremacy Berry” when both players’ Life Points are the same.
+*   You can't activate “Supremacy Berry” when both players’ Life Points are the same.
 If “Supremacy Berry” is sent to the GY with “Destiny Hero – Diamond Dude,” nothing happens, since “Supremacy Berry” was not ‘activated’.